Al-un/learn-nuxt-ts/README.md

 ![Project run](screenshots/01.03_run.png)

-And the application should be available on <http://localhost:3000>:
+And the application is available on <http://localhost:3000>:

 ![Project is working](screenshots/01.04_project_is_working.png)